Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: Abstract

 \section{Abstract}

-Integrated optics allows one to perform interferometric experiments based upon multi-port beam-splitter.
+We generalize a new approach to entanglement conditions for light of undefined photons numbers given in [Phys.
+Rev. A {\bf 95}, 042113 (2017)] for polarization correlations to a broader family of interferometric phenomena.
+Integrated optics allows one to perform experiments based upon multiport beamsplitters.
 To observe entanglement effects one can use multi-mode parametric down-conversion emissions.
 When the structure of the Hamiltonian governing the emissions has (infinitely) many equivalent Schmidt decompositions into modes (beams), one can have perfect EPR-like correlations of numbers of photons emitted into ``conjugate modes" which can be monitored at spatially separated detection stations.
-We provide series of entanglement conditions for all prime numbers of modes, and show their violations by bright multi-mode squeezed vacuum states.
-One family of such conditions is given in terms of the usual intensity-related variables.
-Moreover, we show that an alternative series of conditions expressed in terms averages of observed rates, which is a generalization of the ones given in arXiv:1508.02368, is a much better entanglement indicator.
-Thus the rates seem to emerge as a powerful concept in quantum optics.
-Generalizations of the approach are expected.
+We provide entanglement conditions for experiments involving three modes on each side, and three-input-three-output multiport beamsplitters, and show their violations by bright squeezed vacuum states.
+We show that a condition expressed in terms of averages of observed rates is a much better entanglement indicator than a related one for the usual intensity variables.
+Thus the rates seem to emerge as a powerful concept in quantum optics, especially for fields of undefined intensities.